syeopite/priviblur/README.md

 <div align="center">
   <h1> Priviblur </h1>
   <blockquote> <h4> Inspired by projects like <a href="https://github.com/iv-org/invidious"> Invidious:</a></h4> </blockquote>
-  <h2> Priviblur is an alternative frontend to Tumblr with a touch of privacy </h2>
+  <h2> Priviblur is an alternative frontend to Tumblr with a touch of modern design </h2>
 </div>

 <br/>